Integrating migrations in your continous delivery pipeline

 - Run your migrations to update your content model for the space/environment you will next deploy to.

 Executing migration scripts will prepare your space/environment for the new changes you have made to your application and its content model.

 We recommend keeping your migrations as small and as backwards compatible as possible.
 Since the Contentful CLI executes your migration scripts through incremental API requests, the smaller you make the changes the easier it is to pin point any problems that occur.
 It is also important to keep in mind that while the migration is running it will affect any application that is currently fetching content from that space/environment.
 If you introduce breaking changes in your content model there will be a small window between your migration script's execution and the deployment of your application where your application is vulnerable to breaking.
 This time window can be kept small (or even removed entirely) by trying to not introduce breaking changes and keeping the migration as quick as possible.
 The technique of avoiding breaking changes is called the "forward-only migration principle" and it is detailed further in "Infrastructure as code".

 To learn more about the migrations DSL, executing scripts from the Contentful CLI, or the Contentful Environments feature, follow the links below.

 - Read the reference documentation of the migrations DSL to get the full details of its capabilities.

 - Read about the Contentful CLI

-- Read the Environments guide showing how to get started with Contentful and environments.
+- Read the Environments guide explaining how to get started with Contentful and environments.

-- Understand the forward-only migration principle, as explained in our "Infrastructure as code" article.
+- Understand the forward-only migration principle, as explained in the "Infrastructure as code" article.